LaraBerenguer/subscription-ux/README.md

 1. **🗂️ Unzip the Project**

    Extract the `.zip` file into a folder you can easily access.
+For example:

    - **On Windows:**
      ```sh
      C:\Users\YourName\Documents\my-project